AIDS.gov Mission and Team

 - Launched our new Virtual Office Hours

 - Served as the USG communications vehicle at AIDS 2014 in Melbourne, Australia

-- Began working to support the Affordable Care Act
+- Began working on the Affordable Care Act

 - Developed national technical assistance new media tools for the White House’s HIV Care Continuum Initiative